-The Nordic Council Film Prize was permanently established in 2005, and is to be juxtaposed with the Nordic Council Literature Prize, The Nordic Council Music Prize, and the Nordic Council Environment Prize.
-The prize is DKK 350,000, and is to be shared equally between the film's director, screenwriter and producer.
-The winner was announced during the Award Ceremony in Reykjavik 27 October.
+The Nordic Council Film Prize was first awarded in 2002 and then permanently established in 2005, and is to be juxtaposed with the Nordic Council Literature Prize, The Nordic Council Music Prize, and the Nordic Council Environment Prize.
+The prize is DKK 300,000, and is to be shared equally between the film's director, screenwriter and producer.
+The winner will be announced during the Award Ceremony in Helsinki 1 November.

-Nordic Talents brings new talents and the established film and TV-industry together!
+Nordic Talents builds bridges between up-and-coming talents and the established audiovisual industry!

-This annual event takes place each fall and is usually held in cooperation with, and at, The National Film School of Denmark.
-We normally welcome 200 participants during our two-day event.
-Nordic Talents is an important venue where graduating Nordic film and TV students, Nordic producers and financiers get together.
-The 2020 event will take place online due to Covid-19 restrictions.
+The annual event takes place in September and co-orgainized with Filmgreb and The National Film School of Denmark.
+We welcome 200 participants during our two day-event.
+Nordic Talents is an important networking arena where newly graduated Nordic film and TV students, Nordic producers and financiers get together.

-The main focus of the event is the pitching competition for Nordic graduation students where pre-selected projects are pitched in front of a professional jury.
+The main focus of the event is the pitch competition where pre-selected graduation students pitch their new projects in front of a professional jury.
 The jury hands out two awards of NOK 250,000 and NOK 50,000.
-The program also includes a producers' pitch, meetings and a keynote, before an award ceremony closes the event.
+The program also includes graduation film screenings, a producer's pitch and a master class/case study, before an award ceremony closes the event.

-The award for outstanding writing of a Nordic Drama series was founded by Nordisk Film & TV Fond in 2016.
-A selection of drama series from Denmark, Finland, Iceland, Norway and Sweden, is each year nominated for the award, which goes to the main writer(s) of the series.
+The award for outstanding writing of a Nordic drama series was founded by Nordisk Film & TV Fond in 2016.
+Drama series from Denmark, Finland, Iceland, Norway and Sweden, are each year nominated for the award, which goes to the main writer(s) of the series.

 The Nordic drama series selected compete for NOK 200,000.
-A jury of professionals is selected and will hand out the award.
+A jury of professionals hands out the award.
 The prize is presented at Göteborg Film Festival.

 A hands-on intensive 12-day pan-Nordic writing programme for professional Nordic screenwriters and commissioners.